BhavdeepSethi/bhavdeepsethi.github.io/README.markdown

 Personal Blog
 ================

-Personal blog to rant about random stuff.
+Personal blog to talk about random stuff.